s1ttidoe477/Floorp-Portable-Registry/README.md

     --- Important Next Steps ---
     1. Double-click "floorp-portable.exe" to launch the browser.
     2. While it's running, right-click its icon on the taskbar and choose "Pin to taskbar".
-    3. Close the Floorp browser.
-    4. Come back to this script and choose Option 2: "Patch Pinned Shortcut".
+    3. Come back to this script and choose Option 2: "Patch Pinned Shortcut".